iank/frogsboro-firmware/README.md

 MACHINE=sam9x60ek-sd-frogsboro bitbake frogsboro-headless-image

+# or

+MACHINE=sam9x60ek-sd-frogsboro bitbake frogsboro-catcam-image

 ```

 # Provisioning

 After building image as above, or downloading a release image, edit provision.sh and
-run it from the build-frogsboro directory
+run it from the build-frogsboro directory. **This script is not safe**.
+I intend to
+clean it up.

 # TODO

 - wifi:
+  - fix rt2800usb problems or change chipsets
   - disable LEDs

 - provisioning:
-  - expand data partition
   - clean up script

 - yocto BSP: